Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin density in the normal state

-To understand the origin of spin-degenerate lines in the Floquet spin density, we consider an effective two-level model involving two arbitrary Floquet sidebands with opposite spin orientations.
-The reduced Floquet Hamiltonian in the subspace spanned by $\left( \Phi_{n}^{\sigma}(\bm{k}), \Phi_{m}^{-\sigma}(\bm{k}) \right)^{\text{T}}$ is given by
+To understand the origin of spin-degenerate nodes in the Floquet spin density discussed above, we consider an effective model involving two arbitrary Floquet sidebands (2FSB) with opposite spin orientations.
+The reduced Floquet Hamiltonian in the subspace spanned by the two sidebands $\left( \Phi_{n}^{\sigma}(\bm{k}), \Phi_{m}^{-\sigma}(\bm{k}) \right)^{\text{T}}$ is given by

-where the absence of off-diagonal terms reflects the lack of spin-mixing interactions, such as spin-orbit coupling.
-The condition for spin degeneracy between the Floquet states $\Phi_{n}^{\sigma}$ and $\Phi_{m}^{-\sigma}$ is obtained by equating the diagonal elements:
+where the absence of off-diagonal terms reflects the lack of spin-mixing terms in the unconventional magnets, see Eq.\,(\ref{eq_hq}).
+In principle, identifying spin-degenerate nodes between opposite-spin Floquet sidebands would require solving the full Floquet Hamiltonian in the infinite Floquet space [Eq.\,(\ref{eq_hf})].
+To overcome this difficulty and to provide a transparent analytical description of the momentum-space distribution of these nodes, we extract two opposite-spin diagonal blocks of the full Floquet Hamiltonian [Eq.\,(\ref{eq_hf})] and neglect the off-diagonal Floquet couplings, such as $H_{\pm1}$ and $H_{\pm2}$.
+This procedure yields an approximate effective description of two opposite-spin Floquet sidebands, which is given by Eq.\,(\ref{eq_h2band}).
+Despite this approximation, Eq.\,(\ref{eq_h2band}) accurately captures the locations of the spin-degenerate nodes between arbitrary opposite-spin Floquet sidebands, as shown below.